shimlab/NanoSplicer/README.md

 Options:
     -h/--help        Print this help text
-    -w/--window      Candidate searching window size (nt) <default: 25>
+    -w/--window      Candidate search window size (nt) <default: 25>
-    --chrID          Target on specific chromosome, chrID should match the chromosome name in the BAM.
-All chromosomes in the BAM will be searched if not specified --genome-loc     Target on specific genome region, chrID should be specified. e.g. --genome-loc=0-10000.
-Entire
-                        chromosome will be searched if not specified --threads        Number of threads used <default: 32>.
+    --chrID          Target a specific chromosome, chrID should match the chromosome name in the BAM.
+All chromosomes in the BAM will be searched if not specified --genome-loc     Target a specific genomic region, e.g. --genome-loc=0-10000 Use in conunction with --chrID option.
+Entire chromosome will be searched if location not specified --threads        Number of threads used <default: 32>.
-    --output_csv     With this option, a csv file will be output with the hdf5 file
+    --output_csv     With this option, a csv file will be output along with the hdf5 file
 ```
-### Example: find all JWR from reads mapped to chromosome 1 (chr1) 5296679-5297165
+### Example: find all JWRs from reads mapped to region on chromosome 1: chr1:5296679-5297165
 ```
 python3 JWR_checker.py –-chrID=chr1 –-genome-loc=5296679-5297165  --output_csv input.bam example.h5
 ```